hyperledger/fabric-sdk-node/README.md

 * To run the unit tests that do not require any additional set up, use `npm run testHeadless`

 ### Run Integration Tests
 Integration tests run on the master branch require the most recent stable Fabric images, which are hosted on Artifactory.
-A utility script is provided to retrieve non-published docker images, which may be run using the command `npm run retrieveImages`
+A utility script is provided to retrieve non-published docker images, which may be run using the command `npm run pullFabricImages`

 Now you are ready to run the integration tests.
 It is advisable to clear out any previous key value stores that may have cached user enrollment certificates using the command (`rm -rf /tmp/hfc-*`, `rm -rf ~/.hfc-key-store`) prior to testing in isolation.